itsanamulhassan/typescript_technocrat_assignment/README.md

-# 📝 TypeScript Basics – Blog Post

-This blog post is about important TypeScript concepts written in simple English.

----

 ## 🔹 1.
 Differences Between Interfaces and Types

 Both `interface` and `type` are used to describe the structure of an object in TypeScript.

 ### ✅ Interface

 - Good for object shapes and class structures
 - Can be extended
 - Can merge (add more fields later)